 Actually nothing is bent when you are suffering from decompression sickness as a scuba diver.
 The term ‘bent‘ and ‘the bends‘ comes from the history behind decompression sickness.

-History behind decompression sickness and the term ‘bends’ and ‘bent’
+What is the history behind decompression sickness and the term ‘bends’ and ‘bent’?

 This project employed 600 around ‘compressed air workers‘.
 But for them recompression treatment wasn’t used.
 This in turn is what caused the high numbers of decompression sickness in these divers.